adhithyan-ks/adhithyan-ks/README.md

-# Hi, I'm Adhithyan K S 👋
+# Hi, I'm Adhithyan 👋

 Welcome to my GitHub!
 I'm a **computer engineering student** from Kerala, India, with a passion for coding and learning new technologies.
 I'm currently exploring software development, web development, and enhancing my knowledge in programming languages.